cesarnml/cesarnml/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [Coding Stats](https://codingstats.vercel.app/)
+- 🔭 I’m currently working on [Coding Stats](https://codingstats.vercel.app/) - Visualize, track and improve your coding metrics!
-- 🌱 I’m currently learning Playwright, Testing Library and NextJS-13
+- 🌱 I’m currently mastering Playwright, Testing Library, Astro, and NextJS-14
+- 👨‍💻 4-years of production experience with front-end development in remote-first, Agile team environment
+- 📕 Fan of constructive code-reviews and delivering products that exceed customer expectations
 - 💬 Ask me about TypeScript, Python, NextJS, SvelteKit, Supabase
-- 📫 How to reach me: [@cesarnm](https://twitter.com/cesarnm)
+- 📫 How to reach me: [@cesarnm](https://twitter.com/cesarnm) or cesarnml@outlook.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Do you know why programmers don't like to go camping? ...
 They're afraid of running into bugs. 🤣